EishaMazhar/Manell/readme.md

 - Home entrepreneurs community/forum where they can talk about their experiences and ways for running their businesses smoothly.
 - Scaling up business to sell products to international buyers

+## How we built it

+We built it in the following steps:

+- Analyzed the requirements
+- Wireframing
+- Making the UI
+- Prototyping
+- Building the app(evolutionary model - in progress)
+- Deployment

 ## Prototype (Interactions Demo)

 [![Manell](https://img.youtube.com/vi/LBxTrYGvf50/0.jpg)](https://www.youtube.com/watch?v=LBxTrYGvf50 "Manell")